TransMac

 Apple File System (APFS) volume read support.

-Copy files to Mac HFS+ disks and dmg images.
+Copy files to Mac HFS+ disks and DMG images.

 Format as HFS+ for Mac.

-Save and restore images of disks and flash drives.
+Save images of disks and flash drives.

-Create, compress, expand and split dmg files.
+Create, compress, expand and split DMG files.

-Built in burner functionality to burn ISO and dmg files directly to CD/DVD/Blu-Ray.
+Built in burner functionality to burn ISO and DMG files directly to CD/DVD/Blu-Ray.

 Read Mac multisession and hybrid CDs.